-AGO-RBNS performed with the programmed RNA library yielded binding-affinity profiles for a massive number of bipartite site architectures combinatorially varying in pairing to both the seed region and the miRNA 3′ region— two regions of each bipartite site hereafter termed the “seed site” and “3′ site,” respectively.
-Within the randomized region upstream of the programed seed site (Fig 2A) most library molecules varied with respect to 1) the length of the 3′ site, 2) the register of the 3′ site, as defined by the 5′-most miRNA position paired to the 3′ site, 3) the position and nucleotide identity of the seed mismatch, and 4) the length and sequence composition of the loop in the target that bridges the seed site and 3′ site (Fig 1B).
+AGO-RBNS performed with let-7a and this programmed RNA library yielded binding-affinity profiles for a massive number of bipartite site architectures combinatorially varying in pairing to both the seed region and the miRNA 3′ region— two regions of each bipartite site hereafter termed the “seed site” and “3′ site,” respectively.
+Within the randomized region 5′ of the programed seed site (Fig 2A), most library molecules varied with respect to 1) the length of the 3′ site, 2) the register of the 3′ site, as defined by the 5′-most miRNA position paired to the 3′ site, 3) the position and nucleotide identity of the seed mismatch, and 4) the length and sequence composition of the loop in the target that bridges the seed site and 3′ site (Fig 1B).

-AGO-RBNS was performed using this programed library and purified let-7a–AGO2 silencing complex.
-Anticipating that 3′ sites would have preferred registers and preferred loop lengths, we searched for the top enriched k-mer, considering each position of the bound library molecules.
-Among k-mers ≤8 nt, the most enriched one was AUACAACC—the perfect Watson–Crick match to positions 11–18 of the let-7a miRNA, which was enriched up to 16-fold in the sample with 840 pM let-7a–AGO2 (Fig. 2C).
+AGO-RBNS was performed using this programed library and purified AGO2–let-7a.
+Anticipating that 3′ sites would have preferred registers and preferred loop lengths, we searched for the top enriched k-mer, considering enrichments at each position across the read of the bound library molecules.
+Among k-mers ≤8 nt, the most enriched one was AUACAACC—the perfect Watson–Crick match to positions 11–18 of the let-7a miRNA, which was enriched up to 16-fold in the sample with 840 pM AGO2–let-7a (Fig. 2C).
 This 8-nt 3′ site was most strongly enriched when occurring at positions 14–21 of the library, thereby creating an asymmetric internal loop between seed pairing and 3′ pairing, which included miRNA positions 8–9 and library positions 13–9 (Fig. 2C, right).
-This 8-mer 3′ site was also ≥5-fold enriched at eight other positions of the library, indicating that other lengths of the loop in the target were functional, albeit to a lower degree (Fig. 2C).
+This 8-mer 3′ site was also ≥5-fold enriched at eight other contiguous positions of the library, indicating that other lengths of the loop in the target were functional, albeit to a lower degree (Fig. 2C).

 The second-most enriched k-mer was UACAACCU—the perfect Watson–Crick match to let-7a positions 10–17 (Fig 2C).
 Although this 3′ site also had an optimal length of 5 nt separating the seed site and the 3′ site, its distribution of suboptimal loop lengths was shifted to be about 1 nt shorter than that of the AUACAACC site, consistent with the single-nucleotide shift in its pairing register.
 The next 18 most enriched k-mers revealed additional 3′-site possibilities, together with their preferred and tolerated pairing registers and loop lengths (Fig 2C).
 Each had a contiguous stretch of 6–8 perfect Watson–Crick pairs to the let-7a 3′ region, with no bulges, wobbles, or mismatches, and usually including the ACAACC 6-mer, which matched miRNA positions 11–16.